jbreffle/Multistability-Paper/README.md

 The repository includes separate codes for simulations of finite systems, for mean-field analysis of infinite systems, and for solving approximate analyses of finite systems with binary neural response functions.

-Instructions to create paper figures:
+Instructions to create Figures 1-4 in the paper:

+**Download figure-code.zip and unzip to find these MATLAB codes**

 ## Figure 1.
 Single-unit response functions, f(x), produce bistability at s=1
 - ./FI_curves.m produces panels A-C